DORA Comprehension Sub-Test Analysis Report

 and performed above grade level in Comprehension, that previous Comprehension score will be used as the start point for the next DORA

 assessment.
 As students do well on the Comprehension measure, we move them up to higher levels of text.
 If they score 100%, we skip a level.
-If students fail a level, the assessment will adapt down until mastery is determined, or terminate if frustration has been reached.
+If students fails a level, the assessment will adapt down until mastery is determined, or terminate if frustration has been reached.

 This report identifies the level of passages each student reads, how many minutes were spent reading, average question response time in seconds, and percentage of mastery on each level read.